rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-These changes are not changes to files: they are changes to submodules (more on
+These changes are not changes to files: they are changes to submodules (more on this
-this [later](#git-submodules)).
-To get rid of those, run `git submodule update`
-(or run any `x.py` command, which will automatically update the submodules).
+[later](#git-submodules)).
+To get rid of those, run `./x.py --help`, which will automatically update
-Note that,
+the submodules.

+Some submodules are not actually needed; for example, `src/llvm-project` doesn't need to be checked
+out if you're using `download-ci-llvm`.
+To avoid having to keep fetching its history, you can use
+`git submodule deinit -f src/llvm-project`, which will also avoid it showing as modified again.

-as of <!-- date-check --> Aug 2022,
+Note that, as of <!-- date-check --> Aug 2022,
 there is a [bug][#77620] if you use worktrees,
 submodules, and `x.py` in a commit hook.
 If you run into an error like the following,
 it's not anything you did wrong:

 ```
-error: failed to read `/home/joshua/rustc-worktree/src/tools/miri/cargo-miri/Cargo.toml`
+error: failed to read `/home/jyn/rustc-worktree/src/tools/cargo/Cargo.toml`

 Caused by:
   No such file or directory (os error 2)